Plain-English Privacy

 Website analytics (Umami)

 We use Umami, a privacy-friendly analytics tool we self-host on our own server at analytics.theodorehq.com.
 The server is located in Manchester, United Kingdom, so no international transfer is involved.
-We installed it in May 2026 because flying completely blind on what people read on this site made it impossible to write better articles and improve the pages people actually visit.
+We installed it in May 2026 to understand which pages people read so we can write better articles and improve what we publish.

 Umami records: page URL, page title, page referrer, country (derived from your IP, then immediately discarded), browser, operating system, device type, and screen size.
 It does not set cookies, does not fingerprint your device, does not follow you across other websites, and shares nothing with any third party.
 The analytics server is run by us alone.